spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/basic-usage/writing-your-first-projector.md

 ## Your second projector

-Imagine that after a while someone at the bank wants to know which accounts have processed the most transactions.
+Imagine that, after a while, someone at the bank wants to know which accounts have processed the most transactions.
 Because we stored all changes to the accounts in the events table we can easily get that info by creating another projector.

 We are going to create another projector that stores the transaction count per account in a model.
 Bear in mind that you can easily use any other storage mechanism instead of a model.
 The projector doesn't care what you use.